mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * Trusted advisor has much more cost optimization checks and covers also other topics than cost
 * Cost Management provides recommandations for savings plans and reserved instances, not covered by compute optimizer but provided by Trusted Advisor.
 Probably the same result.

-* Trusted Advisor covers (more than compute optimizer)
+* Trusted Advisor Covers (more than compute optimizer)
   * EIP
-  * underutilized Redshift clusters
+  * Underutilized Redshift clusters
-  * idle load balancers
+  * Idle load balancers
   * lambda functions with excessive timeouts or high error rates
   * S3 cost optimizations
   * ECR without lifecycle policies